jlange/sample_app/README.txt

 This is just a sample rails application.
+Test edit